6 Natural Remedies to Treat Throat Infections

-This treatment is going to be applied as a wet compress for the sore throat.
-This way it reduces inflammation and provides you with some relief.
+This treatment is going to be applied as a wet compress for a sore throat.
+It reduces inflammation and provides you with some relief.
 Follow these steps:

-- Prepare your chamomile by adding three tablespoons of this herb to a cup of water.
+- Prepare your chamomile by adding three tablespoons of the herb to a cup of water.

-- Repeat this process whenever the compress loses its heat; ideally you’ll get about 20 minutes out of each application.
+- Repeat this process whenever the compress loses its heat.
+Ideally, you’ll get 10 to 20 minutes out of each application.

 5. Turmeric and green tea

-- This one is easy and very effective.
-Combining green tea with turmeric will help reduce inflammation and speed your recovery from infection.
+- This treatment is very easy and effective.
+Combining green tea with turmeric is a great way to treat throat infections.
+It will help reduce inflammation and speed your recovery.